Dear reader of ADxS.org, please excuse the disruption.

 The presentation of plant extracts for ADHD is for completeness only.
 The remedies presented have not been sufficiently scientifically investigated for ADHD.
 Massive side effects are possible.
 We must therefore urgently warn against their use.

-In principle, plant extracts have the disadvantage that they contain a collection of active ingredients and therefore often develop a broad and not easily controllable spectrum of mechanisms of action - some of which may be desired and some undesired.
+In principle, plant extracts have the disadvantage that they contain a collection of active ingredients and thus often unfold a broad and not easily controllable spectrum of mechanisms of action - some of which may be desired and some undesired.
 Individual active ingredients, on the other hand, can be used much more precisely and selectively to achieve only the desired effects and avoid the undesired ones.

 The example of antidepressants is a good illustration of this.
-While tricyclic antidepressants, which brought about considerable improvements in the treatment of depression when they were introduced several decades ago, were often serotonin, dopamine and noradrenaline reuptake inhibitors at the same time, more modern antidepressants are much more selective (e.g. SSRIs: selective serotonin reuptake inhibitors) and can therefore meet the needs of the patient much more precisely due to this selectivity.
+While tricyclic antidepressants, which brought about considerable improvements in the treatment of depression when they were introduced a few decades ago, were often serotonin, dopamine and noradrenaline reuptake inhibitors at the same time, more modern antidepressants are much more selective (e.g. SSRIs: selective serotonin reuptake inhibitors) and can therefore meet the needs of the person with ADHD much more precisely precisely precisely due to this selectivity.

 Another disadvantage of plants as medicinal products is the natural variation of the ingredients.
 It therefore makes a big difference whether you obtain plants and brew a tea or buy the extract of the plant as a medicine in the pharmacy.
 Only by controlling the type and quantity of ingredients is it possible to ensure reliable efficacy and dosage.

 A search for expressly “alternative treatment methods” - which is sometimes rather emotionally driven - is, on the other hand, a logical short-circuit within a medium period of time.
-If an “alternative treatment method” were as effective as the mainstream treatments, it would very quickly become very successful through simple word-of-mouth (e.g. in the ADHD forum.adxs.org) - and thus mainstream.
-Conversely, this means that alternative treatment options that have been known for a long time are hardly successful - otherwise they would no longer be alternative.
+If an “alternative treatment method” were as effective as mainstream treatments, they would very quickly become very successful - and thus mainstream - through simple word-of-mouth (such as in the ADHD forum.adxs.org).
+Consequences, conversely, are that alternative treatment options that have been known for a long time are barely successful - otherwise they would no longer be alternative.

 1. Ginseng